Learn how to successfully introduce and productively use Meisterplan in your company.

 Step 5: Set Up Meetings

 Everyone is prepared for the process and set up in the tool, so now only the meetings are missing.

 - Choose how often you would like the meetings (weekly, monthly, quarterly, etc.), and set up regular meetings with the relevant portfolio management participants.

 Step 6: Establish Responsibilities

 In order to firmly establish the new PPM process in the company, it has proven useful to plan and start the regular meetings immediately.
-Give yourself and your colleagues the space to "try and improve" by scheduling a lessons learned meeting with everyone involved after the first PPM cycle and discussing which things can be optimized.
+Give yourself and your colleagues the opportunity to discuss what could be optimized by scheduling a lessons learned meeting with everyone involved after the first PPM cycle.

 Discussion topics include configuration elements in Meisterplan itself (for example, have you missed a specific project information field?), as well as the nature and execution of individual meetings and information flows.
 Being able to participate in the new Lean PPM theme and recognize its own benefits will give your organization much more motivation to live and develop the subject.